syftdata/syft/packages/cli/TESTING.md

-## About
+## Syft Studio Testing Instructions.

 This document shows how to use [cloud](https://syft-studio.app.vercel.app) features

 ### Prerequisites

 - Checkout branch `move-recorder-to-panel`
+- Install Chrome Extension from packages/devtool-extension/dist-pkg folder.
+- Get an api-key from [sources page](https://syft-studio-app.vercel.app/sources)
 - `npx lerna add -D`
-- Get an api-key from [sources page](https://syft-studio-app.vercel.app/sources)

-NOTE: When you are reporting a bug, use `--verbose` flag and collect debug logs.
+**NOTE**: When you are reporting a bug, use `--verbose` flag and collect debug logs.

 ### Commands